Office of the Chairman and CEO

 As Chairman and CEO of The Regional Municipality of York, he is committed to ensuring York Region remains a destination of choice for residents to live, work and play.

 His leadership provides a long-term outlook for York Region and aims to encourage and celebrate the efforts of residents and our local cities and towns.
-This includes York Region’s continued success with waste diversion programs diverting more than 90% from landfills and setting out a course of action to best support the aging population over the next 10 to 20 years with the vital Seniors Strategy.
+This includes York Region’s continued success with waste diversion programs by diverting more than 90% from landfills, setting out a course of action to best support the aging population over the next 10 to 20 years with the vital Seniors Strategy and putting the tools in place to enhance community safety and well-being.

 In his capacity as Chairman and Chief Executive Officer of York Region, he is an ex-officio member of all Regional Committees.
-Additionally, he is a member of the York Regional Police Services Board, CEO of the York Region Rapid Transit Board, Chair of the Lake Simcoe Region Conservation Authority, Co-Chair of Toronto Global and a member of the Board of Directors for the Federation of Canadian Municipalities.
+He is Chair of the York Regional Police Services Board, CEO of the York Region Rapid Transit Board, Chair of the Lake Simcoe Region Conservation Authority, Co-Chair of Toronto Global and a member of the Board of Directors for the Federation of Canadian Municipalities.

-Chairman Emmerson has also served as a Board member for a number of organizations including Markham-Stouffville Hospital, GTA Mayors’ Committee and the Greater Toronto Services Board (2001).
+Chairman Emmerson has also served as a board member for several organizations, including Markham-Stouffville Hospital, GTA Mayors’ Committee and the Greater Toronto Services Board (2001).

 In 2012, Chairman Emmerson was honoured with the Queen Elizabeth II Diamond Jubilee Medal.
 This commemorative medal serves to honour his significant political contributions.